Mazda 6 Tourer review

 MPG, CO2 and running costs

 So does this ‘SkyActiv’ fuel-saving stuff actually work?
 The 6 Tourer proves that it does, posting great mpg figures and low CO2 for low tax bills.
-The 148bhp 2.2-litre diesel engine is the most efficient, returning 64.2mpg and 116g/km of CO2.
-You need the mid-level SE-L to achieve these numbers, though, as it comes with the new i-Eloop regenerative braking system.
+The 148bhp 2.2-litre diesel engine is the most efficient, returning 67.3mpg and 110g/km of CO2 – or 57.6mpg and 129g/km with the six-speed auto.
+You need the mid-level SE-L to achieve the highest mpg numbers, though, as it comes with the new i-Eloop regenerative braking system.

-That’s an improvement of around 18 and 21 per cent compared to the outgoing model but, more importantly, puts it ahead of the Ford Mondeo Estate 2.0-litre diesel’s 57.7mpg and 129g/km.
-It takes the smaller 1.6-litre diesel Mondeo Estate to better the Mazda’s figures, with the smaller-engined Ford managing 65.7mpg and 114g/km of CO2.
-The Honda Accord Tourer can’t match this, either, with its best of 51.4mpg and 143g/km.
+That’s an improvement of around 18 and 21 per cent compared to the outgoing model, but more importantly, puts it well ahead of the Ford Mondeo Estate 2.0-litre diesel’s 57.7mpg and 129g/km.
+It takes the 1.6-litre diesel Mondeo Estate to almost match the Mazda’s figures, with the smaller-engined Ford managing 65.7mpg and 114g/km of CO2.
+The Honda Accord Tourer can’t match the fuel-sipping Mazda, either, with its best of 51.4mpg and 143g/km.

 Interior, design and technology

-One area where the 6 stands out from its rivals is with its looks.
+One area where the 6 stands out from its rivals is its styling.
 The Japanese brand has given all of its models a corporate face, but the flowing lines and swooping bodywork make the Tourer a lot more flamboyant than the rather straight-edged VW Passat.

 Elsewhere, you get silver roof rails and smart 17-inch alloys, but while the rims help to soften the ride, they look lost in the wheelarches.
 Another gripe, and something the 6 has in common with the Passat, is the range of uninspiring metallic paints on offer.
 At least the recent update added bright silver to the palette, or you could go for Mazda’s distinctive Soul Red colour, which carries a £120 premium over the standard metallics, at £660.